oroinc/documentation/user_guide/channel_guide.rst

 Multichannel functionality enables source-specific collection of customer information and its aggregation.

-**Channel** entities represent one source of customers.
-For each Channel record ("channel") created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of entities assigned are specified:
+A **Channel** entity represent one source of customers and customers' data.
+For each Channel record ("channel") created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of entities are specified:

 - Name of a channel uniquely identifies it in the system

-- Type of a channel defines mandatory and optional settings used for the channel
+- Type of a channel defines the customer and customer data source-specific settings

 - Entities assigned to a channel define the types of information that can be collected from it.